 Title X clients are diverse and include adolescents and adults, people of varying racial and ethnic identities, and LGBTQIA clients.
 Anyone who can cause a pregnancy or achieve a pregnancy can be a Title X client if they are receiving Title X services.

 Title X is intended to make reproductive healthcare services available to low-income and uninsured individuals.
 That means clients without health insurance or who can’t afford to pay for services can receive care on a sliding fee scale based on income.
 Clients can also receive services confidentially – and that includes minors (people under the age of 18).
+However, due to a federal court ruling in December 2022, Title X clinics in Texas currently require consent from a parent or guardian if a minor is seeking contraception (birth control).
+Other services like pregnancy testing, testing and treatment for STIs, and information about contraception are available to all clients -- regardless of age or parental consent.
 Individuals do not need a government issued ID or to be a US citizen to access Title X services.